ArisBar/starter-academic/content/authors/admin/_index.md

 Prior to my time at Mila,  I worked as a theorerical physicist, first as a junior scientist at the Max Planck Institute for Gravitational Physics in Potsdam, then as a Humboldt Fellow hosted by the University of Waterloo and McGill.
 My work was mainly about quantum gravity and associated mathematical structures from higher dimensional algebra and matrix models.
 I received a PhD in physics from the Perimeter Institute in Waterloo and the Ecole Normale Supérieure de Lyon, under the supervision of  Laurent Freidel.

 I also love teaching.
-I've taught numerous classes in mathematics, physics and computer science as a course lecturer at UW and McGill, and as a teacher’s assistant at ENS  Lyon and UdeM.
+I've taught numerous classes in mathematics, physics and computer science as a teacher’s assistant at ENS  Lyon and UdeM and as a course lecturer at UW and McGill.

 {{< icon name="download" pack="fas" >}} See my {{< staticref "uploads/resume.pdf" "newtab" >}} curriculum vitae {{< /staticref >}} for more details.